Animal support

 We started animal-assisted occupational therapy with our son at the age of 5 and are happy to be able to give him this opportunity for development and participation.
 In addition to cognitive and motor improvements, it is simply wonderful for us to see how much fun he has with dogs, horses and rabbits.
 The 60 minutes always go by far too quickly.

 We have a small family dog.
-The difference the dog makes between our two kids is absolutely crazy.
-Our daughter (5 years old and healthy) has grown up with our dog, but doesn't have that big of a bond.
+The difference in how the dog decides between our two kids is totally crazy.
+Our daughter (5 years and healthy) has grown up with our dog, but doesn't have that great of a bond.
 Our son (2 years old and severely disabled) loves our dog.
 Happy lies wherever the little one lies.
 If he kicks her with uncontrolled movements or grabs her fur, she stays where she is.
 Our son feels he can do anything and he beams every time he sees her through her dark fur ?

 We have a mixed-breed dog called Bailey.
 Her presence alone calms our daughter and she seeks contact with her and wants to stroke her.
 A win-win situation ?

-We have 2 tomcats and one of them, "Tiger", snuggles up to Bubi when he is restless and then calms him down, sometimes, if we pay close attention, he gets very, very restless just before Bubi has a scratching fit, as if he senses that something is wrong ?
+We have 2 tomcats and one of them, "Tiger", cuddles up to Bubi when he is restless and then calms him down, sometimes, if we pay close attention, he gets very, very restless just before Bubi has a fit, as if he senses that something is wrong?

 I get animal support from my Icelandic mare in the stable and she helps me especially as a therapy horse and just to cuddle when I'm not feeling so well.
 I don't think I would manage so well without her because she accepts you completely without judgment and gives you the feeling of being "normal".